K Spa: Affordable Facials in Seoul

 There are 2 masks applied one on top of the other, during a Korean facial.
 The first is tailored to your skin type and essentially painted onto your face.
 A thin gauze is placed on top of this mask, and then a very thick modelling mask with collagen is placed on top of the first mask.
 They use icy cold water to prepare this mask, and it usually covers the ENTIRE face, including eyes and sometimes, the lips.

 You’re treated to a short arm and hand massage while the masks are drying, and then the aesthetician leaves the room, so all that goodness can soak into your skin.
-This is usually the point in the facial, where I fall into the deepest of power naps, but if you’re claustrophobic, you might want to mention this to your aesthetician.
+This is usually the point in the facial, where I fall into the deepest of power naps.
+If you’re claustrophobic though, you might want to mention this to your aesthetician.
 The mask could feel suffocating if you were so inclined.

 After about 10 minutes, the masks are removed, any residue is cleaned off your face, and there’s a final application of toner.